vasishtanj/pose_estimation_heatmap/README.md

     cd /opt/intel/openvino/inference_engine/samples
     ./build_samples.sh

 ***NOTE*** Because OpenCV libraries are being used to implement the heatmap, you must manually link the ***video*** library for CMake to read and use.
-Go to the CMakefiles.txt and write "video" after gui.
+Go to the CMakefiles.txt and in line 8 add the library, "video" after highgui.

+    find_package(OpenCV COMPONENTS highui video QUIET)

+Finally, run the application using the command

+    ./human_pose_estimation_demo -i [path to your video file] -m /opt/intel/openvino/deployment_tools/tools/model_downloader/Transportation/human_pose_estimation/mobilenet-v1/dldt/human-pose-estimation-0001.xml[path to your model's xml file] -d CPU

-Finall, run the application using the command ./human_pose_estimation_demo  -h will bring up a menu
+./human_pose_estimation_demo  -h will bring up a menu

     ./human_pose_estimation_demo -h